zjuradoq/BioCRNPyler/docs/membrane_features.rst

 - ``direction``: Specifies the transport direction with `'Exporter'`, `'Importer'`, or `'Passive'` (default) options.
-The default value of `'Passive'` indicates that the internal membrane protein is embedded in the membrane.
+The default value of `'Passive'` indicates that the membrane protein is an integral membrane protein.
 This default may apply to non-transporter proteins or unidirectional transporters.
 The flux of the substrates, based on the `'direction`', follows the general transport below.
     - Exporter: :math:`S_{in} \rightarrow S_{out}`
     - Importer: :math:`S_{in} \leftarrow S_{out}`
     - Passive: :math:`S_{in} \leftrightarrow S_{out}`